thekingmtg/freewpc/machine/dm/dm.md

 L4: Top Sling, duty(SOL_DUTY_100)
 L5: Right Jet, duty(SOL_DUTY_100)

-#this resets the cpu at 50 and no time
 L6: Eject, duty(SOL_DUTY_75), time(TIME_133MS)
 L7: Diverter Hold, nosearch
 L8: : Not Used 2